pythonph/pycon-organizer-manual/logistics.md

 ## Responsibilities

-- Responsible for conference food, volunteer dinner, and footwork
+- Responsible for conference food, volunteer briefing, contributors (sponsors, speakers and volunteers) dinner on Day 1 and footwork
 - Tasks also include all the footwork and communication needed to get things in order for our conference venue and food

 ### Venue